larryknaebelobsidian/kingdom/Proposition 198. This doctrine of the Kingdom confirms the credibility and inspiration of the Word of God..md

 tags:
   - toc
 ---
+# Proposition 198.
+This doctrine of the Kingdom confirms the credibility and inspiration of the Word of God.

 >Notice:
 >(1) the Abrahamic covenant out of which arises the Kingdom;
 >(2) the Theocracy in its initiatory form;